EDUCATION AND TRAINING

 Within the clinical community, Dr. Spitalnick serves in a consulting capacity to various anxiety specialty clinics, he presents locally and nationally on advances in CBT, Exposure and Response Prevention (ERP), and exposure therapy along with the science behind treating anxiety and OCD.
 He remains active as a research scientist specializing in developing and evaluating technology and software that emphasizes evidence-based interventions and training platforms, with current funded projects addressing Chronic Tic Disorders and training professionals who support Alzheimer’s patients.
 Dr. Spitalnick has been a Principal Investigator or Co-Investigator on over 15 federally-funded (NIH, NIMH, CDC, USAF) interventions and programs to address a variety of important anxiety and health-related interventions, including transdiagnostic pediatric anxiety, social anxiety in youth, PTSD/TBI, STD/HIV risk prevention, weight loss, food-based allergies, sleep disorders, pain management, resilience training for healthcare workers, and substance use disorders, to name a few.

-He is active in the Atlanta community in volunteer roles, serving as a Board Member for OCD Georgia (the state based affiliate to the International OCD Foundation), co-chair of mental health initiatives at local religious and educational organizations, and he holds an appointment as Adjunct Assistant Professor in Psychiatry at Emory University’s School of Medicine where he trains physicians and other health care providers in the delivery of CBT.
+He is active in the Atlanta community in volunteer roles, has served as a Board Member for OCD Georgia (the state based affiliate to the International OCD Foundation), chair of mental health initiatives at local religious and educational organizations, and he holds an appointment as Adjunct Assistant Professor in Psychiatry at Emory University’s School of Medicine where he trains physicians and other health care providers in the delivery of CBT.